elifesciences/data-pipeline-flow-support/flows/ejp-csv-deposit/README.md

-# data-pipeline-ejp-csv-deposit

-This is the support repository for the `ejp-csv-deposit` 'flow' in the elife NiFi instance.

-It contains scripts and documentation used by the flow and the `master` branch is found on the NiFi instance at `/opt/flows/ejp-csv-deposit`.
-This is where several processors reference scripts.

-## ejp-csv-deposit
+# ejp-csv-deposit

+Consists of:

+* scripts/ejpcsv2json.py
+* scripts/load-file-to-bq.sh

+and all of the BigQuery schemas in `./schemas`

 This flow monitors the `elife-ejp-ftp` S3 bucket for the daily upload of SQL results dumps ('reports') from our provider EJP.

-Certain reports are filtered out, their data is transformed from CSV to JSON and the results uploaded to Google's BigQuery cloud service.
+Only specific reports in the bucket are parsed, the data is transformed from CSV to JSON, provenance information added and the results uploaded to Google's BigQuery cloud service.

+Results are uploaded to BigQuery in atomic units (rather than individual rows) with support for throttling when a large number of reports are to be processed.

-## adding a new report
+## how to add a new report

+Occasionally new reports are added to EJP, or an old one is selected for inclusion, and it's processing must be integrated in to the flow and uploaded to BigQuery.

+At time of writing we have three reports sharing their BQ table with another report.
+If the report you're adding shares the table of another extant table, skip to step #4.

-To add a new report to be processed and uploaded to BigQuery:
+To add a new report:

 1. generate the BigQuery table name from the report name